Naval High School (Turkey): Interim period (1834–1909)

 During the days that the school was moved from Heybeliada to the new construction at Kasimpasa in 1838, it is understood from the code of laws promulgated over the school that the education and training activities were commenced with an effective program.

 The school, called "Naval School" after the Reformation, functioned in Kasimpasa for 12 years then was moved again to Heybeliada for the last time.
 The school had 34 rooms and 150 trainees.
 Furthermore, a 30-bed hospital, a pharmacy, a printing house, a book binder's shop, and a very big library were available.
 English training system was followed and some lessons were even taught by English instructors.

 In that period, in addition to the name "Naval School", the school was also called "Naval School The Great", "Naval Technical School" and "Naval Technical School The Great".

 Sultan Abdülaziz (1861-1876) was the first Ottoman sultan to travel to Europe.
 Invited by Napoleon III, in June–July 1867 he attended the World Exhibition in Paris.
 He then visited Queen Victoria in London, Wilhelm I in Prussia and Franz Joseph I in Vienna.
-Sultan Abdülaziz was impressed by the French educational system during his visit, andon his return to Istanbul he announced the Edict of Public Education, which established a free compulsory education system for all children until they became twelve.
+Sultan Abdülaziz was impressed by the French educational system during his visit, and on his return to Istanbul he announced the Edict of Public Education, which established a free compulsory education system for all children until they became twelve.

 In the reign of the Sultan Abdülaziz the number of the trainees registered was increased and the education was improved.
 The training programs were handled again parallel to technological development of the century, and a steam division- to operate the steam engines, was added, in addition to the Deck and Naval Architecture divisions.
 Thus, the Naval School had an aspect of a school giving 8-year education, 4 years of which in Naval High School and 4 years at the Academy.